opentracing/specification/specification.md

 ### `Scope`

-The `Scope` interface acts as a simple container for the active `Span`,and it not guaranteed to be thread-safe.
+The `Scope` interface acts as a simple container for the active `Span`,and it is not guaranteed to be thread-safe.
 It has the following capabilities:

 #### Retrieve the contained `Span`